p12tic/libsimdpp/doc/src/dispatch.md

 In addition to the above, the source file must not define any of the architecture select macros; they must be supplied via the compiler options.
-The code for @c NONE_NULL architecture must be linked to the resulting executable.

 To use dynamic dispatch mechanism, declare the function within an `SIMDPP_ARCH_NAMESPACE` and then use one of `SIMDPP_MAKE_DISPATCHER_***`